 OR

-- Participate in workfare for the number of hours you are assigned each month.
+- Participate in workfare for the number of hours assigned each month.

 SNAP recipients who qualify for this program should tell DHS if they are already doing one of these things, or if they begin doing one of these things.
 They can do so by calling their local county office.